We Need our ChildreN to Play agaiN 2026

 DocHub User Ratings on G2

-Begin by reviewing the introduction section, which emphasizes the importance of physical activity for children.
-This sets the context for why filling out this form is crucial.
+2. Begin by reviewing the introduction section, which outlines the importance of physical activity for children.
+This will help you understand the context as you fill out the form.

-Engage with our platform today to ensure your voice is heard in advocating for youth sports!
+Engage with our platform today to effortlessly complete your form and advocate for youth sports!

 It can inhibit social and emotional learning, and damage early child development.
 A play-deprived child may find it harder to interact with others throughout their lifetime, leading to poor resilience in certain situations, and reduced self-control.